 As noted in the Public Services and Facilities chapter, there are many recreational programs in Sturbridge but a limited number of facilities for those programs.
-Recreational facilities include the following.7 mentioned earlier, a 2006 Field Study Subcommittee report made recommendations as to specific field needs.
-Following that report, the Recreation Committee selected a designer, Waterman Design, to create plans for new fields at two properties.
-Preliminary proposals call for three softball fields, one multi-purpose
+Recreational facilities include the following.7

-- ➤ Town Barn two regulation-sized ball fields and one overlay non-regulationsized soccer field - ➤ Burgess Elementary School two non-regulation-sized softball fields and two non-regulation-sized baseball fields - ➤ Turners Field one non-regulation-sized baseball field - > Tantasqua Regional Schools fields used when schedules allow
+- ▶ Town Barn-two regulation-sized ball fields and one overlay non-regulation-sized soccer field - Burgess Elementary School-two non-regulation-sized softball fields and two non-regulation-sized baseball fields - ▶ Turners Field-one non-regulation-sized baseball field - ▶ Tantasqua Regional Schools-fields used when schedules allow

 Given the lack of facilities in Sturbridge, there has been a push in recent years to examine the field situation in town and pursue the development of new facilities.
-As overlay field, a kayak launch ramp, fitness trail, and picnic area at the Shepard property; and two new ball fields (one Major League baseball and one Little League baseball field), one new multi-purpose field, two basketball courts, a playground and a bocce court at the Town Barn behind the DPW garage facility.
+As mentioned earlier, a 2007 Field Study Subcommittee report made recommendations as to specific field needs.
+Following that report, the Recreation Committee selected a designer, Waterfield Design Group, to create plans for new fields at two properties.
+Preliminary proposals call for three softball fields, one multi-purpose overlay field, a kayak launch ramp, fitness trail, and picnic area at the Shepard property; and two new ball fields (one Major League baseball and one Little League baseball field), one new multi-purpose field, two basketball courts, a playground and a bocce court at the Town Barn behind the DPW garage facility.
 A concession stand, restrooms, and parking would also be provided.
-A final proposal is expected to go before Town Meeting in 2011.